 Moreover, do not allow the style of the garden or the dominating architecture determine to too great an extent the paving material.
 Any material, whether it is brick, tile, concrete, or stone pavers, can be made to fit any given situation, if it is in the hands of someone who is able to handle it artistically.
 However, stone or flagstone pavers are generally the most preferable material, as it harmonizes more readily than any other, both in color and texture, with the bloom and foliage of the garden.
 Random stone paving is suitable for a small backyard landscape with random pattern paths and with the cracks filled with moss or edged with small alpines.
 Where a suitable stone paver is not obtainable or where the preference lies with brick pavers, the brick will be found to be susceptible to various interesting treatments.
 The same may be said of tile pavers, of which there is a great variety both in size and color.

-Paver Design Software
+Paver Design Tools

 There are a variety of pavers design ideas, especially for stone or brick garden paths; and also for a garden walkways design with a combination of brick and stone.
 In these designs the brick panels can be varied in length to suit the way the path roams.
 The center of a panel should always be made to opposite steps or to a path leading at right angles.
 The pieces of stone between the brick panels should be considerably larger than the edge but all this is a matter of taste.
 All edges of these formal paths should be even.
 To create your pattern prior to hauling the heavy stone to the garden path, design your garden paving with the help of free garden or landscape design software.
 Many programs offer a free trial download that would be sufficient for a quick garden path project.
 Author: C. H. Bedford.